Finnish culture and lifestyle have so much to offer to anyone relocating to Helsinki for work. Here are our tips for enjoying the Finnish way of life.

 Nature in your backyard

 Helsinki, the capital of Finland, is a bustling coastal city.
 Despite this, nature is just around the corner, offering you a quiet place to clear your mind.
 Take the bus to the Nuuksio National Park in Espoo.
 Hiking while enjoying the lovely scenery is an excellent way to relax.
 Make sure to travel around Finland to see its charming old towns and enchanting forests, and visit a few of Finland’s thousands of lakes (187 888 to be exact!).
-In the wintertime, visit snowy Lapland, and perhaps even see the Northern Lights and enjoy the magic time called Kaamos when the sun does not rise at all (or visit Lapland in summer to witness the midnight sun!).
+In the wintertime, visit snowy Lapland, and perhaps even see the Northern Lights and enjoy the magical time called Kaamos when the sun does not rise at all (or visit Lapland in summer to witness the midnight sun!).

 Let’s be friends

 Enjoying a dinner on the street on Helsinki day.
 (Image by Helsinki marketing)

 Finns are said to be anti-social, but this is not true.
 We might seem shy and silent, but once the conversation gets going, you have made a true friend.
 Ask a Finn about the real Finland not described by any travel guide or brochure.

 Finnish cuisine has something for everybody.
 Nature is the source for inspiration in Finnish cuisine, and berries and mushrooms are widely used.
 Make sure to visit the harbour area for fresh fish, and the old market halls for both modern and traditional Finnish food.
 One of the best ways to get acquainted with the food culture is Restaurant Day, held once each season, when anyone can set up their own mini restaurant.

 Relax in the sauna